maharshijha/ticket-service/README.md

  - Java 8 is setup.
  - Maven is setup.
  - Maven has a access to Central Reposetry.
- - Firewall should have access to below Cloud hosts for mongo and rabbit.
+ - Firewall should have access to below Cloud hosts for mongo and rabbit servers.
 ```
 s036789.mlab.com:36789
 jellyfish.rmq.cloudamqp.com